91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 #3 Sustainable Growth

 Continuous prospecting is necessary for the longevity of your financial advising practice.
 And your existing client base is the biggest asset you have in building on the growth of your practice.
-Building a referral-based practice in particular is not only a natural way to do so but is a sustainable way.

 Common Pitfalls And Solutions When Asking For Referrals

-Even if you’re receiving referrals to your practice you could be receiving MORE.
+Even if you’re receiving referrals to your practice, you could be receiving MORE.
 And we all know, a high activity level is linked to a robust financial advising practice.

 So, why are there so many missed opportunities or pitfalls when it comes to asking for referrals for even the most experienced advisors?